robinvanderknaap/AutoPoco.DataSources/README.md

 - StreetSource
 - TimeSpanSource
 - UrlSource

+We would be happy to add additional data sources through pull requests.

 ## License
 All source code is licensed under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html)